Dallas-Fort Worth Business Litigation Attorney

 Insurance Coverage Disputes as Business Litigation

 As a commercial contingency-focused law firm, Wright Commercial Litigation enjoys assisting small businesses, nonprofits (including churches), and individual homeowners in disputes with insurance companies related to property damage or losses, issues of professional liability, director and officer (D&O) claims, indemnification, and others.
-Denial of an insurance claim can be a highly stressful experience that leaves a business owner, individual, or other small organization feeling powerless to stand up to a huge brand-name insurance company.
-The firm knows how to effectively utilize all statutory and common law tools available to make sure you get what you are due for breach of an insurance contract—including the duty to defend and provide indemnification—using the increased remedies provided by law to deter bad faith conduct and ensure prompt payment of all legitimate claims.
+Denial of an insurance claim can be a highly stressful experience that leaves a business owner, individual, or other small organization feeling powerless to stand up to a huge insurance company.
+The firm knows how to effectively utilize all statutory and common law tools available to put you in the best position to get what you are due for breach of an insurance contract—including the duty to defend and provide indemnification—using the increased remedies provided by law to deter bad faith conduct and ensure prompt payment of all legitimate claims.

 Nondisclosure and Noncompete Agreements

-Many contracts between businesses, partners, joint ventures, consultants, agents, employees, and even prospective customers include nondisclosure (as well as non-compete) provisions to protect against the harmful exposure of proprietary business information or trade secrets, as well as the unlawful use and misappropriation of one’s hard work for the benefit of others.
+Many contracts between businesses, partners, joint ventures, consultants, agents, employees, and even prospective customers include nondisclosure (as well as noncompete) provisions to protect against the harmful exposure of proprietary business information or trade secrets, as well as the unlawful use and misappropriation of one’s hard work for the benefit of others.
 Texas has its own set of rules to consider in determining whether and to what extent such provisions are enforceable.
-Wright Commercial Litigation knows these unique rules of Texas well and can advise you on the risks of entering into such agreements, and their enforceability, anywhere throughout McKinney, Collin County, Dallas County, Denton County, and Tarrant Court for all kinds of business litigation cases.
+Wright Commercial Litigation knows these unique rules in Texas well and can advise you on the risks of entering into such agreements, and their enforceability, anywhere throughout the areas of McKinney, Collin County, Dallas County, Denton County, and Tarrant Court for all kinds of business litigation issues.

 UCC or Warranty Breaches

-All states, including Texas, have adopted a version of the Uniform Commercial Code (UCC) to govern the sale of goods, lease of personal property, negotiable instruments (e.g., a bank check or promissory note), secured transactions involving credit that may include a lien on personal property or inventory, and many other matters essential to business operations throughout the United States.
+All states, including Texas, have adopted a version of the Uniform Commercial Code (UCC) to govern the sale of goods, lease of personal property, negotiable instruments (e.g., a bank check or promissory note), secured transactions involving credit that may include a lien on personal property or inventory, and many other matters essential to commerce throughout the United States.
 Although created as a uniform law, the UCC in Texas is detailed and complex with its own unique traps and interpretations ready to catch the unwary.
-You can trust Wright Commercial Litigation to guide you through those minefields and make sure your business obtains all recoveries permitted by the UCC for a sale or lease, as well as warranty protections that can be further enhanced in Texas through the DTPA.
+Wright Commercial Litigation can help guide you through those minefields and make sure your business obtains all the recoveries permitted by the UCC for a sale or lease, as well as warranty protections that can be further enhanced in Texas through the DTPA.

 Alternative Dispute Resolution for Texas Business Litigation

-Many commercial contracts between businesses or involving a consumer transaction include a provision requiring business disputes to first be mediated or mandatorily arbitrated.
+Many commercial contracts between businesses and those involving a consumer transaction include provisions requiring any disputes to first be mediated or mandatorily arbitrated.
 Such alternative dispute resolution procedures can be beneficial but require a different approach.
-Advance planning must begin from day one, which Wright Commercial Litigation does by assessing the key jurisdictional elements of every contract first to efficiently prepare for and ensure the most beneficial outcomes.
+Advance planning must begin from day one, which Wright Commercial Litigation does by assessing the key jurisdictional elements of every contract first to efficiently prepare for and set up conditions for the most beneficial outcome.

 Pre-Suit Negotiation

-Most business disputes can be resolved without having to take the step of hiring an attorney, by simple discussion between the parties.
-Other times though, one (or both) sides may have difficulty finding common ground for a variety of reasons that lead to complete deterioration of a commercial relationship or, else, because emotions get in the way of making rational decisions.
-Having an attorney involved at that point can be helpful and, if an experienced business litigator, they can assist both sides by clarifying the legal issues or misconceptions which may be holding up a resolution.
-But also, if it becomes necessary, by demonstrating persuasively to an intransigent party what folly lies ahead for them in forcing a dispute to be resolved in court.
-That is typically done with a well-crafted “demand letter” that lays out all the facts, law, and economic consequences, which can lead to an informed pre-suit negotiation.
+Many business disputes can be resolved without having to take the step of hiring an attorney, by open discussion between the parties.
+Other times, one (or both) sides may have difficulty communicating or finding common ground for a variety of reasons that lead to complete deterioration of a relationship or, else, they let emotions get in the way of making rational decisions.
+Having an attorney involved at that point can be helpful and, if an experienced business litigator, they can assist by clarifying the legal issues or misconceptions which may be holding up a resolution.
+But also, if it becomes necessary, by demonstrating persuasively to an intransigent party what folly lies ahead for them if forcing a dispute to be resolved in court.
+That is typically done with a well-crafted “demand letter” that lays out all the facts, law, and economic consequences in a persuasive way that can lead to a better pre-suit negotiation.

-Wright Commercial Litigation is highly skilled at cutting through to the core of business disputes and helping resolve them in the pre-suit negotiation phase, or by alternative means that may be required by contract, helping you save time and money when possible.
-However, the firm always stands ready to follow through and prevail in court if that is the only option.
+Wright Commercial Litigation is highly skilled at cutting through to the core issues of any business dispute and helping resolve those in the pre-suit negotiation phase, or by alternative means that may be required by contract, helping you save time and money when possible.
+However, the firm always stands ready to follow through and prevail in court if that becomes necessary.
 The firm has over a decade of experience successfully handling business litigation cases throughout Collin County, Dallas County, Denton County, McKinney, and all other cities in the Dallas-Fort Worth Metroplex.

 Mediation

 Mediation involves a neutral third person (the mediator)—typically an experienced litigator, former judge, or industry expert—who is tasked with trying to confidentially guide the parties to a negotiated resolution.
-The idea is that an experienced neutral hearing the dispute fresh from an unbiased perspective might be able to provide input directly to clients on the strengths and weaknesses of their positions that helps them reach a middle ground solution.
+The idea is that an experienced neutral hearing the dispute fresh from an unbiased perspective might be able to provide input directly to the clients on the strengths and weaknesses of their positions that helps them think more rationally and reach a common middle ground.

-The key to mediation is for both sides to come in with an open mind and the ability to make a final decision on the spot if the terms are right.
-Litigation counsel has an important role to play in that process by helping preview for the opposing party, usually directly to that individual or business representative without the filters of opposing counsel, the arguments that can be made and risks faced if the dispute is not resolved outside of the courtroom.
+The key to mediation is for both sides to come in with an open mind and the authority to make a final decision on the spot if the terms are right.
+Litigation counsel has an important role to play in that process by helping preview for the opposing party, either directly or through the mediator, the arguments that can be made and risks that will be faced if the dispute is not resolved outside of the courtroom.

-Wright Commercial Litigation’s principal attorney has been involved in many mediations and can assist you through that process as well.
+Wright Commercial Litigation’s principal attorney has been involved in numerous mediations and can assist you through that process as well.

 Arbitration

-Unlike a trial in court, arbitration does not involve a jury or the formalities of evidence presentation and argument.
-Rather, an arbitrator (or panel selected in numerous ways) conducts a hearing after a more limited discovery of information than in court, during which the sides primarily present their own evidence and testimony in a more informal way: i.e., sitting down at a conference table.
+Unlike a trial in court, arbitration does not involve a jury or all the formalities of evidence presentation and argument.
+Rather, an arbitrator (or panel that can be selected in various ways) conducts a hearing after a more limited discovery of information than in court, during which the sides primarily present their own evidence and testimony in a more informal way: i.e., sitting at a conference table.

 Parties can agree to arbitration before or after a dispute arises.
-The rationale behind laws and policies that encourage alternative forums like arbitration is that is presumably less costly, quicker, and more efficient for all involved (plus takes burden off courts).
-That comes at the sacrifice of something else of course, which in the case of arbitration is loss of a fulsome right of appellate review to correct factual or legal errors, even obvious ones, made by an arbitrator or panel.
-More often than not, however, arbitration these days is a contractual condition forced onto those in a less advantageous bargaining position at start, especially consumers who have no real choice (and often are not even aware of an arbitration clause in the agreement).
-The downsides of arbitration go both ways though and can be particularly stinging to a corporate wrongdoer who dares head into arbitration thinking they can be less than reasonable and end up hammered with a huge award that is virtually impossible to vacate or overturn.
+The rationale behind laws and policies that encourage alternative forums like arbitration is that it is presumably less costly, quicker, and more efficient for all involved (plus takes some burden off the courts).
+That comes with the sacrifice of something else of course, which in the case of arbitration is loss of full appellate review to correct any factual or legal errors, even obvious ones, made by an arbitrator.
+More often than not, however, arbitration is a contractual condition forced onto those in a less advantageous bargaining position at start, especially consumers who have no real choice (and often are not even aware of an arbitration clause in the agreement).
+The downsides of arbitration go both ways though and can be particularly harsh to a corporate wrongdoer who dares head into arbitration thinking they can be less than reasonable and end up hammered with a huge award that is virtually impossible to overturn by any appeal.

-Wright Commercial Litigation has prosecuted and defended claims before the foremost arbitration organization in this nation—the American Arbitration Associate (AAA)—for both large, sophisticated business-to-business disputes. all the way down to small consumer matters, as well as appeared in specialized maritime and consumer forums.
-It is important before arbitration to know exactly when it applies, to what claims, and the means of preserving rights to potentially vacate (or uphold) an award.
-This is important in deciding whether to fight having arbitration in the first place and making sure to protect the integrity of the process along the way.
-The firm is attuned to all those issues and more and can help you to get in the best position to prevail no matter the forum.
+Wright Commercial Litigation has prosecuted and defended several claims before the most recognizable arbitration organization in this nation—the American Arbitration Associate (AAA)—for everything from large, sophisticated, business-to-business disputes all the way down to small consumer matters, as well as appeared in specialized maritime and consumer arbitration forums.
+It is important before arbitration to know exactly when it applies, to which claims, and the means of preserving all rights to potentially vacate (or uphold) an award.
+This is important in deciding whether to fight over arbitration in the first place and making sure to protect the integrity of the process along the way.
+The firm is well attuned to all those issues and more and can help put you in the best position to prevail no matter the forum.

 Contact an Experienced Dallas-Fort Worth Business Litigation Firm

-If you are involved in a high-stakes business dispute or facing a potential loss of a hard-earned place in the market due to breaches of a counterparty, vendor, client, partner, or competitor, or any type of unfair, unlawful, or dishonest conduct that harms your business interests, then Wright Commercial Litigation’s principal attorney—Jason E. Wright—is a solid choice to help you recoup what is rightfully yours.
-He has a well-earned reputation as a sharp business litigator in McKinney, Collin County and Dallas County or beyond, with a keen eye for detail that can put you in the best position to bring an adversary to the bargaining table or win at trial (or arbitration), and regularly can offer to take even major cases on a contingency or hybrid fee basis.
+If you are involved in a high-stakes business dispute or facing a potential loss of a hard-earned place in the market due to breaches of a counterparty, vendor, client, partner, or competitor, or any other type of unfair, unlawful, or dishonest conduct that harms your small business interests, then Wright Commercial Litigation’s principal attorney—Jason E. Wright—is a solid choice to help you seek to recoup what is rightfully yours.
+He has a well-earned reputation as a sharp business litigator in McKinney, Collin County, Fort Worth, Dallas, and beyond, with a keen eye for factual detail that can put you in the best position to bring an adversary to the bargaining table or win at trial (or arbitration), and can often offer to take even major cases on a partial contingency or hybrid fee basis.

-Contact the firm here to request a consultation on your business litigation dispute.
+Contact the firm here to request a consultation for your business litigation issue.

-Wright Commercial Litigation serves clients throughout Texas, including in Mckinney, Collin County, Dallas County, Denton County, and Tarrant County or beyond, with their business, insurance, and commercial litigation needs.
+Wright Commercial Litigation serves clients throughout Texas, including in Mckinney, Collin County, Dallas County, Denton County, Fort Worth, and Tarrant County or beyond, with their business, insurance, and commercial litigation needs.